 Before each Grading we will run through a Pre-Grading with you where we show you what to expect and test your readiness.
 If you pass you can then enter the Grading itself which will be held at our Emersons Green venue and will be judged by the Vice-Chairman of the T.A.G.B., Grand Master Michael Dew (9th Degree Black Belt).
 If you are successful in passing the Grading you will find out at your next lesson when you will receive your new belt and certificate.

 Most beginners are able to grade within 3 months of starting, but this does depend on age; younger children can take 6 – 9 months to fine tune their techniques and build up the confidence to perform these techniques in front of others.

 What about Competitions?

-Noticed an upcoming Competition on our events calendar?
+Noticed an upcoming Competition on our calendar?
 Competitions are a fun, exciting but optional part of training.
 We understand that not everyone is competitive so will never pressure you into competing.
 The T.A.G.B. hold many competitions every year, from small ones like the South West and Southern Championships, to larger ones like the English, Welsh and British Championships; they even host the World Championships!
 We are very lucky where we are as the majority of them are held locally (within an hour or two’s drive), so if it is something that interests you there are plenty of events to keep you busy year round.
 Many of our students over the years have come back with trophies and have had a great time.
 There are divisions for everyone, from the youngest to the executive age group.
 You can enter for patterns, free sparring, or even destruction at Black Belt level.
 Curious?
 Why not pop along for the day and watch?
 Spectator tickets can be purchased in advance or on the door.